bendzz/OutdoorPacmanVR/Readme.md

 -Yes you can walk through walls.
 Even if I enforce rules here later I'll make them optional; it's fun =)

--(Haven't actually tested this at full scale yet in an outdoor field; use at your own risk. -July 14 '22)

 -Oculus Quests only; only tested on a Quest 2.